top of page

 Are We All Lab Rats?

-In a time when governments admit the reality of UFOs and whistleblowers risk everything to testify about encounters with non-human intelligences, The Abduction Amnesty kNOT dares to ask the hardest question of all: what now?
-Drawing on decades of military experience, behavioral science, and firsthand accounts from PRP-qualified service members, Dr. John G. Blitch uncovers disturbing patterns of abduction, concealed technologies, and deep trauma—with evidence that’s physical, not just anecdotal.
+In a time when governments admit the reality of UFOs and whistleblowers risk everything to testify about encounters with non-human intelligences, The Abduction Amnesty Knot dares to ask the hardest question of all: what now?
+Drawing on decades of military experience, behavioral science, and firsthand accounts from PRP-qualified service members, Dr. John G. Blitch, LTC, USA Retired, uncovers disturbing patterns of abduction, concealed technologies, and deep trauma—with evidence that’s physical, not just anecdotal.

 Part memoir, part manifesto, and part psychological reckoning, this book blends high-level military insight with deeply personal stories to challenge the limits of belief and open a case for something radical in the age of disclosure: forgiveness.
 With dark humor, unflinching analysis, and compassion for the abducted and the unaware alike, Blitch doesn’t just document the hidden truths of our past—he charts a course for the kind of future humanity may still be worthy of.